angelainfanta1312/Angelas-openshift-2731july-2026/Day1/README.md

 ## Info - Containerization Overview
 <pre>
 - this is application virtualization technology
+- is a Linux technology
+- Containerization is made possible by some of the linux kernel features
+  1. Namespace
+     - this helps us isolate one container from the other
+  2. Control Groups a.k.a CGroups
+     - this helps us apply resource quota restrications on the container level
+     - we can restrict how much maximum RAM one container can utilize at the max
+- all containers running on the same Host/Guest OS shares the underlying Host/Guest OS Hardwares
 - each container represents one application process in the OS
 - containers are not equivalent to OS
 - containers will never be able to replace an OS or virtual machine